justsaykk/vttpday03/README.md

 ## What are objects?

+Objects are stuff that was derived based on a template (class).

 ## Getters and Setters

-To generate all the getters and setters: on VS Code, press cmd + shift + P type "Source Action" --> "Generate Getters and Setters" Select all the stuff that needs to be getted and setted
+To generate all the getters and setters:

+on VS Code, press cmd + shift + P

+type "Source Action" --> "Generate Getters and Setters"

+Select all the stuff that needs to be getted and setted